benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)

 _**Q98:** First pass phones A that called at least 3 phones.
-The pass phone pairs A,B where A called B more than 10 calls, or calls with a total duration of > 100 minutes_
+Then pass phone pairs (A,B) where A called B more than 10 calls, or calls with a total duration of > 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)